-- Some computable problems require at least exponential time and/or space. - They are said to be intractable. - Some practical problems require superpolynomial^a resources unless certain conjectures are disproved. - Resources besides time and space: Circuit size, circuit layout area, program size, number of random bits, etc.
+- Some computable problems require at least exponential time and/or space. - They are said to be intractable. - Some practical problems require superpolynomial^a resources unless certain conjectures are disproved. - Resources besides time and space: Circuit size, circuit layout area, program size, number of random bits, number of queries, etc.